seanwest-flatiron/CyberCourse0Assessment/README.md

 - Download a zip file into VM full of scripts they can double click to complete challenges and earn flags

 ### FLAGS
-1. Extract an archive onto Desktop
+1. Extract a zip archive onto Desktop
 2. Set up a Windows 11 VM from a .iso
 3. Locate a file using file explorer (C:\Users\<account>\FIS\flag.txt)
 4. Retrieve ip address